ahurta92/ams562-notes/lectures/6/classes1.rst

 - You can define almost all C++ operators for a class or enumerations.
 - This is called operator overloading.
-- We use operator overloading when we want to provide a convential notation for a type that we design
+- We use operator overloading when we want to provide a conventional notation for a type that we design

 .. literalinclude:: /lecture_code/lecture6_1/operator_overload0.cpp
     :language: cpp